skttl/konstrukt-documentation/api/sections.md

 ---
-description: Configuring Sections in Konstrukt, the fluent administration panel builder for Umbraco.
+description: Configuring sections in Konstrukt, the fluent administration panel builder for Umbraco.
 ---

 # Sections